oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 ## Conclusion

-In this article, we were able to package Gatekeeper policies as an OCI image and push it to Google Artifact Registry, thanks to `oras`.
-We also were able to leverage the new OCI image parameter of `gator test` command in order to shift-left the evaluation of these policies against any Kubernetes resources outside of an actual cluster.
+In this article, we were able to package Gatekeeper policies as an OCI image and push it to an OCI Registry, thanks to `oras`.
+Then, we were able to leverage the new OCI image parameter of `gator test` command in order to shift-left the evaluation of these policies against any Kubernetes resources outside of an actual cluster.
 Finally, we deployed the Gatekeeper policies as OCI image in a GitOps way.

 The continuous reconciliation of GitOps reconciles between the desired state, now stored in an OCI registry, with the actual state, running in Kubernetes.
 Gatekeeper policies as OCI images are now just seen like any container images for your Kubernetes clusters as they are pulled from OCI registries.
 This continuous reconciliation from OCI registries, not interacting with Git, has a lot of benefits in terms of scalability, performance and security as you will be able to configure very fine grained access to your OCI images, across the fleet of your clusters.